1296mhz/ifconfig-defaultgateway/README.md

 # ifconfig-defaultgateway

-ifconfig-defaultgateway is a node.js library to parse ifconfig and get the default gateaway on a linux machine.
+ifconfig-defaultgateway is a node.js library to parse ifconfig and get the default gateway on a linux machine.

 Currently only tested on Debian (Raspberry Pi)